zibz0017/QuartzVault/content/Hashkafa/General Hashkafa.md

 1. There is an idea that Hashem doesn't always punish people because they deserve punishment.
 Hashem may indirectly punish people.
 An example might be that someone does an aveirah and so they lose their money.
 Their innocent child now does not have that money.[^14][^15] (This would seem to argue on the idea of the Chovos Halivavos that nobody can help you or hurt you if it is not ordained by Hashem.)[^16]
 2. Hashem might punish someone to get them to not do something.
 For example, if someone's parents do certain aveiros and the child also does those same aveiros, the child might need a more forceful knock to get rid of the negative middah now that it had been so inculcated into the child.
 In a sense, this can actually be viewed as a chesed from Hashem (because, hopefully, the person was not nichshal).[^14]
 3. If some people do aveiros, Hashem may remove his direct hashgacha from Klal Yisroel and allow the "natural course" of events to occur.
 This can result in random people suffering.[^14][^17]
+## Hashem's Chesed During Punishment
+1. Hashem punishes Klal Yisroel a little at a time so the punishment is not overwhelming, and so that it inspires teshuva.[^18]
+2. Hashem "saves up" the punishment for the other nations and "pays them back" all at once.
 # Physical Proximity Affects Zechusim of Tazadikim
-1. Klal Yisroel lost the battle of עי partially because Yehoshua needed to go with the soldiers for his zechusim to have a positive affect.[^18]
+1. Klal Yisroel lost the battle of עי partially because Yehoshua needed to go with the soldiers for his zechusim to have a positive affect.[^19]
-   It seems that the affect of Yehoshua's zechusim was tied to his physical location.[^19] {<span style="color:rgb(255, 0, 0)">This may be because if Yehoshua was there then he would be in danger as well.
+   It seems that the affect of Yehoshua's zechusim was tied to his physical location.[^20] {<span style="color:rgb(255, 0, 0)">This may be because if Yehoshua was there then he would be in danger as well.
 I don't know if that is much of a chiddush.
 Of course Hashem is more likely to act to save a tzaddik then if a tzaddik is not in danger.
 However, in this situation, the tzaddik voluntarily put himself in danger so perhaps it is reasonable that Hashem wouldn't save the tzaddik.
 A difference is that does this only apply to situations where the tzaddik is in danger, or in any situation that a tzaddik is nearby.</span>}
 # The Mussar Movement
 1. The mussar movement started getting involved in yeshivos because of Rav Yisroel.
 Rav Yisroel originally wanted the movement to target the masses but he was able to pivot when he saw it would be more effective to have the movement in yeshivos.[^3]